 During her predoctoral internship, she was part of the Multi-Ethnic Counseling Center Alliance (MECCA) and has continued to promote dialogues across difference in her roles as (former) president of Division 39 (Psychoanalysis) of the American Psychological Association, (current) co-chair of APCS and international coordinator of the Psychoanalytic Track at UDEM.
 Her writing, teaching, supervision, and consultations have focused on encouraging the development of future generations of clinicians and on promoting higher standards of practice in the field.

-A poet and artist herself, Charles has worked extensively with artists, writers, and musicians.
+A poet and artist herself, Dr. Charles has worked extensively with artists, writers, and musicians.
 She has a special interest in the creative process and is continues to investigate factors that facilitate and inhibit creativity.
 She also has a particular interest in the intergenerational transmission of trauma and its relationship to psychosis.
 She is actively engaged in mentoring, creating professional opportunities, creating opportunities for dialogue, and promoting community involvement for those in the helping professions, including her consultation work with Gunawirra in Sydney, Australia, and with counseling centers and residential treatment centers in this country.

 Professional Affiliations/Organizational Memberships

 - International Coordinator, Universidad de Monterrey (UDEM)

 - Teaching Associate in Psychiatry, Cambridge Health Alliance, Harvard Medical School

 - Training Analyst with the Michigan Psychoanalytic Council and the Chicago Center for Psychoanalysis